stolenng/placeholder-autocomplete/README.md

 - `styles` - styles object to append to the placeholder. its is optional to pass styles but if need you have full control of the styles.
 - `terms` - key value object which hold key as the term key and the values as rray of values to autocomplete.
-- `onKey` - fires a callback on the next suggestion key and value
+- `onSuggestion` - fires a callback on the next suggestion key and value
 <br>
 <br>
 For Example: